PayneLab/biograder/README.md

-# What is biograder?
+# Automatic Homework Grading, Hints, and Feedback

 The `biograder` package is a Python package that automatically grades bioinformatics homework assignments.
-The package additionally provides hints and automatic feedback to students as they work through the assignments in Google Colab.
+The package additionally provides hints and instant feedback to students as they work through the assignments in Google Colab.
 These homework assignments allow students to have hands-on coding experiences with real data.
 The data used in the homework problems comes from the `cptac` package.
 (For more information about the `cptac` package, visit [https://paynelab.github.io/cptac/](https://paynelab.github.io/cptac/)).